javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 alert( regexp.lastIndex ); // 0 (reset)
 ```

-As we can see, each `regexp.exec` call returns the match in a "full format": as an array with brackets, `index` and `input` properties.
+As we can see, each `regexp.exec` call returns the match in a "full format": as an array with parentheses, `index` and `input` properties.

 The main use case for `regexp.exec` is to find all matches in a loop: